adirothbuilds/minimal-macos-n8n/README.md

 # n8n + Traefik + Cloudflare Tunnel on Colima

 This setup lets you run **n8n** locally on macOS with **Colima**, expose it securely with a **Cloudflare Tunnel**, and manage TLS via Traefik.
-The script `start.sh` automates everything: dependency checks, Colima VM startup, Cloudflare tunnel creation, environment variable validation, and deployment.
+The script `manage.sh` automates everything: dependency checks, Colima VM startup, Cloudflare tunnel creation, environment variable validation, and deployment.

 ---